 When camp activities take us away from our main sign-in and out location, a notice will be posted on the table indicating how and where you can locate your child.

 Movies will be shown during the summer.
 Movies and video games will be rated G or PG.
-Within the Sport Stable, there is an arcade and Fairways golf simulators which may be utilized during the week.
+Within the Sport Stable, there is a golf simulators which may be utilized during the week.
 The simulators can be used to hit golf balls on various virtual courses, show movies, play video games.
-Please inform Impact staff if you prefer that your child does not watch a movie or play in the arcade/golf simulators.
+Please inform Impact staff if you prefer that your child does not watch a movie or play in the golf simulators.
 During this time, we will find an alternative activity for those children.
 The activities may include reading quietly, coloring, crafting, board games or another quiet activity.

 SIGN IN /SIGN OUT PROCEDURES

 All children must be signed in and out by an authorized individual each day.
-There will be a sign in/out desk located in the main Sports Stable lobby, this will be where children enter and leave each day.
+There will be a sign in desk located next to the Rough Rider basketball court and a sign out desk located at the exit door of the Impact Sports gym.
 The individual who is signing the child out for the day must present a photo ID.
 Children will not under any circumstance be released without showing a proper and valid identification.
 Children will only be released to individuals listed on the Emergency Info Card.
 If an individual not listed on your child’s card is going to pick them up, it will be allowed if in writing by a parent/guardian and received in the morning by a camp counselor.
 Impact Day camp staff reserves the right to hold a child if the responsible parent or the third party has not provided proper notification of release or does not provide adequate photo identification.